Signature Instructions

 AppKey & SecretKey Please apply for

-in the user center first.
-Each user'sappkey
+appkeyandsecretkeyin the user center first.
+Each user'sappkeyandsecretkeyare different. -

 Timestamp Its value should be the Unix timestamp (milliseconds) when the request is sent.
 The data validity is calculated based on this value.